The geologic timescale. The column on the right is the enlarged top section of the column on the left.

 If you went looking for frogs today on the island of Madagascar, the largest one you could find would be just over four inches long.
 But if you went looking for frogs more than 65 million years ago, you...more

-About 250 million years ago, almost all of the life in the sea became extinct – about 95% of species.
+About 250 million years ago, almost all of the life in the sea became extinct.
 This was during a huge mass extinction.
-Mass extinctions happen when the number of species decreases...more
+Mass extinctions are when the number of different living things shrinks.
+Over about...more

-Earth is old, 4.6 billion years old to be exact.
-But there isn’t much hanging around the planet from those early days.
+Earth is more than four and a half billion years old.
+But there are very few things around from the Earth’s early days.
 That’s because our planet is a great recycler.
 Most of the rocks that were formed...more